-Theory:
+3: Theory:

 While it is fair to state that there are several contributing factors to the movement of a human’s chest wall, the two of interest for this particular project are the effects of respiratory action (breathing) and cardiopulmonary movement (heartbeat).
-Luckily much is known in this regard, here will be a brief outlining of the relevant details as well as how these will affect the measurement-taking method used in this application.
+Much is known in this regard, here will be a brief outlining of the relevant details as well as how these will affect the measurement-taking method used in this application.

 Viewing the biological process of interest in the frequency domain will provide the most benefit, for reasons explained later in this section.
 Respiratory motion typically remains in the 0.1-0.8Hz range, with exceptions occurring when a person is under physical stress or subject to certain physiological conditions.
 Likewise, the cardiopulmonary movement typically remains within the 0.8-2Hz range, subject to external/individual conditions.
 The measured respiratory movement will be a far stronger signal than that of the heartbeat, however it is difficult to characterise and therefore to measure.
 This is mainly due to there being multiple frequencies present in a single breath, all remaining within that 0.1-0.8Hz band.
 As respiration is of little interest in this project it is mostly removed by a type of band-pass filtering.